-A business making only exempt supplies
+• A business making only exempt supplies

 Since exempt supplies are not taxable supplies, a business dealing exclusively in such supplies is not entitled to register for VAT.
-This means that this business will have no opportunity to reclaim input tax on purchases.
+This means that this business is not entitled to claim input tax on purchases.

-A business making both taxable and exempt supplies
+• A business making both taxable and exempt supplies

 A business supplying both taxable and exempt goods and services is described as "partially exempt".
 Where the taxable portion exceeds or is expected to exceed the threshold required for registration, the business must apply to be registered.
-There are special rules that govern how a partially exempt supplier may reclaim input tax (Refer to the appendix).
+There are special rules that govern how a partially exempt supplier may claim input tax (Refer to the appendix).